 Regularly drinking calcium-rich and vitamin D fortified beverages can improve bone health.
 It is not recommended to replace your daily milk or milk alternative beverage with carbonated water that does not contain adequate calcium and or vitamin D.

 Many sparkling drinks contain citrus that increases the acidity of the beverage.
 This increases your risk of damage to your tooth enamel.
 Consuming citrus-flavored beverages with a meal decreases that risk.
 One study found mineral water to be a safe alternative to consuming acid beverages with regularity.
 Enjoy an unflavored version for the sparkling water you sip on throughout the day outside of meal periods and your tooth enamel will thank you.

 Grabbing carbonated water instead of sugar-filled soda will also benefit your oral health and lower your risk of developing cavities.
 Keep in mind that your regular tap water contains fluoride to protect against developing cavities.
 This is why The American Dental Association recommends consuming plenty of regular, fluoridated water as well in order to fight cavities.

 Should I make the switch to sparkling water?

 The answer depends on your overall health goals.
 For those looking to improve blood sugar control, making the switch from soda to sugar-free sparkling water has obvious benefits.
 Sodas contain high amounts of added sugar while plain carbonated water contains no added sugar.

-The Dietary Guidelines for Americans recommends limiting calories from added sugar to no more than around 200 calories per day.
+The Dietary Guidelines for Americans recommend limiting calories from added sugar to no more than around 200 calories per day.
 There is no recommendation for added sugars that are needed each day because they are considered empty calories that offer no nutritional value other than calories.